JayZeeKay/cr-upgrade-calculator/README.md

 * The cost to upgrade a card to a certain level
 * The amount of cards needed to upgrade a card to a certain level
 * The estimated time it will take to get the necessary resources (gold, amount of cards) to upgrade a card to a certain level.
+* The experience gained from upgrading a card (almsot forgot about that one pff)

 ## Features of v1.x
 * Shows 8 deck slots, each to be inputted a card name, card level, and card amount